jens-ox/blog/data/authors/default.md

 github: https://github.com/jens-ox
 ---

-I currently work as a Senior Software Engineer at [Blue Yonder](https://blueyonder.com/), focusing on fullstack web development.
+I currently work as a Software Engineer at [QuantCo](https://quantco.com), focusing on fullstack web development.
 Previously, I

+- worked as a Senior Software Engineer at [Blue Yonder](https://blueyonder.com/),
 - worked in Data Engineering for industrial robotics at [ArtiMinds Robotics](https://www.artiminds.com/),
 - worked in Data Mining for production control at [Daimler AG](https://www.daimler.com/),
 - studied computer science with a focus on mathematics at [KIT](https://www.kit.edu/).